 This week, we released our first brand new cookbook in years: The King Arthur Baking School: Lessons and Recipes for Every Baker.
 In it, we’ve taken our wildly popular Baking School and transformed its lessons into chapters full of expert advice and mouthwatering recipes.
 Basically, if you can’t travel to Vermont or Washington to visit the Baking School in person, this book brings the school to you.

 To celebrate, we’ve got cake!
 (What’s a celebration without cake, after all?
 As Julia Child said, probably just a meeting.)
-Not just any cake, either — it’s a sneak peek recipe from the book just in time for fall: Maple-Pear Upside-Down Cake
+Not just any cake, either — it’s a sneak peek recipe from the book just in time for fall: Maple-Pear Upside-Down Cake.

 Like all the recipes in this book, each element has been carefully finessed for maximum success and delicious results.
 Here’s what makes it great:

-Choose white whole wheat flour (seriously)
+Choose golden whole wheat flour (seriously)

 All-purpose is a go-to for most cakes.
 Cake flour, unsurprisingly, is often a good choice.
 But it’s not too often you find a tender, decadent cake recipe that calls specifically for whole wheat flour.
-In this case, it’s white whole wheat flour, a 100% whole grain variety made from hard white wheat for milder flavor.
+In this case, it’s golden whole wheat flour, a 100% whole grain variety made from hard white wheat for milder flavor.

 In this cake, it adds a subtle, nutty flavor that cozies up alongside caramelly brown sugar, spicy ginger, rich maple, and floral pears.
 White flours like all-purpose and cake flour often serve as blank canvases that let the primary flavor notes of a recipe shine, but in this cake, the flour acts as a flavor enhancer all its own.